 This course covers basic grammar, sentence writing, mechanics, and basic reading skills.
 Basic grammar covers eight (8) parts of speech - their functions and use in sentences.
-Students will learn various aspects of sentence writing such as basic sentence tenses, voice, and patterns, sentence expansion by using coordinators Basic reading skills such as modifiers. looking for main ideas, details, following directions, making inferences, and drawing conclusions will be covered. identification of organizational patterns such as cause and effect, comparison/contrast, process, illustration, and description will be covered.
+Students will learn various aspects of sentence writing such as basic sentence tenses, voice. and sentence patterns, by using coordinators expansion Basic reading skills such as modifiers. looking for main ideas, details, following directions, making inferences, and drawing will conclusions he covered The identification of organizational patterns such as cause and effect, comparison/contrast, process, illustration, and description will be covered.
 The Students will also learn to increase their word power by learning word stems, prefixes and suffixes and how words are changed from a noun to a verb, an adjective and an adverb, and guess meanings of unfamiliar words from context.
 Students' reading and writing skills will be enhanced through book report and journal projects.

 Pre: Being able to read and write English with reasonable competency.
 (Contact Hours: 90)